implicitdef/tv-shows-calendar/README.md

-# A calendar to visualize when the next seasons of your favorite tvshows are going to be aired
+# A visual calendar for your TV shows

 Hosted at https://www.implicitdef.com/tv-shows-calendar